Our Mission

 Some South Bronx Statistics

-One of the poorest congressional in the country, the South Bronx, with more than 91,000 residents consisting of approximately 26,000 children.
+One of the poorest congressional districts in the country, the South Bronx, has more than 91,000 residents, consisting of approximately 26,000 children.

 of children under the age of 6 are living under the Poverty Level